 A national leader in promoting Hispanic Health research.

-The Hispanic Health Research Center was established at the Brownsville Regional Campus of the University of Texas School of Public Health in 2003 through funding from the National Center on Minority Health and Health Disparities at the National Institutes of Health.
-The primary objective of the Center is to identify the salient risk factors for obesity and diabetes in Americans of Mexican descent living in the Lower Rio Grande Valley.
-To achieve this goal, we utilize our Clinical Research Unit (CRU), the on-site laboratory facilities including a BSL-3, and engage in community outreach to promote physical activity and healthful food choices in the Hispanic population.
+The Hispanic Health Research Center was established at the Brownsville campus of the UTHealth School of Public Health in 2003 through funding from the National Center on Minority Health and Health Disparities at the National Institutes of Health.
+We identify the key risk factors for obesity and diabetes and their complications in Americans of Mexican descent living in the Lower Rio Grande Valley.

 Cameron County Hispanic Cohort

 Local investigations with national significance

 Much of our work focuses on Hispanic communities living in the Rio Grande Valley, where more than 90% of the population is of Mexican origin.
 The sheer volume of information and data gathered by these projects makes us one of the most robust and authoritative research groups on Mexican American health in the United States.
 The bedrock of these data is our population-based cohort, the Cameron County Hispanic Cohort (CCHC), now numbering about 5,000 individuals recruited from randomly selected households.
 As a result, we have a large and unique population-based database and specimen archive from low-income Mexican Americans.
 This has led to collaborations with researchers in major institutions throughout Texas and across the nation.
 The extensive data generated underpin intervention and outreach programs, aimed at factors that impact this population’s health and well-being.
 There are many opportunities for students to combine their studies with working in these programs.